jereediv/The_Reason/README.md

 ## Questions

--Which video category (e.g., Entertainment, Gaming, Comedy, etc.) has the largest number of trending videos and which video remained the most on the trending videos list?
 -Output variations - how long does it take to get to trending?
 -Can video subject predict view count?
 -What is the correlation and importance of variables for the trendiness of a video?